Philosophy of Work in the Age of AI

 The Christian tradition contains several different views of work, including that work is punishment for human sin; a vocation to carry out God’s will; and a way of showing one’s ‘elect’ status (the ‘Protestant work ethic’).

 The onset of the Industrial Revolution, and the adverse working conditions of industrial labour, sparked renewed philosophical interest in work.
 Most prominently, in Marxist critiques of work and labour that predict the alienation of workers under modern capitalism.
-Twentieth Century philosophers such as Hanna Arendt, Michael Foucault and John Rawls continue the philosophical analysis of work as: Central to being human (Arendt); The locus of embodied micro power (Foucault); The arena in which distributive justice is played out (Rawls).
-Other issues of concern are Economic inequality, technological automation and dissatisfaction about the quality or meaningfulness of work in present day jobs (Graeber 2018).
+Twentieth century philosophers such as Hanna Arendt, Michael Foucault and John Rawls continue the philosophical analysis of work as: Central to being human (Arendt); The locus of embodied micro power (Foucault); The arena in which distributive justice is played out (Rawls).
+Other issues of concern are economic inequality, technological automation and dissatisfaction about the quality or meaningfulness of work in present day jobs (Graeber 2018).

-Anthropological Perspective
+Anthropological perspective

-This course will also approach the issue of work from an anthropological perspective bringing in cultural differences, particularly in the 21st C. For example, the 2021 Indian farmers’ strike, which involved over a quarter of a billion people and challenged many of the prevailing norms of western capitalism.
+We approach the issue of work from an anthropological perspective bringing in cultural differences, particularly in the 21st C. For example, the 2021 Indian farmers’ strike, which involved over a quarter of a billion people and challenged many of the prevailing norms of western capitalism.

-Technology and AI Contemporary Issues
+Technology and AI contemporary issues

 Most recently, the issue of Artificial Intelligence (AI) has sparked new debates about the future of many forms of intellectual work, including human creative work in music, literature and the visual arts.
 For some commentators this will eventually render humans as passive consumers of “The Creative Machines”.
 We will look at various perspectives from this contemporary debate.